jalal246/queue-pool/README.md

 * `pop`
 * `process` push and adjust the size.

+  `process(input, type, cb)`
+  - type: stack or queue. `Default` is queue.
+  - cb(get): optional.

   > In case you made several `push` calls passing the allowed number set in `maxIn`.
-It auto `shift` over elements and then `push` the new element.
+    It auto `shift` in case of queue/ `pop` in case of stack over elements and then `push` the new one.
     Using this method you guarantee that you are not passing the number of elements you set.

 Example:
 -------